electricimp/Inflate/README.md

 ## Test

-The library can be tested with the following code.
+The Inflate library can be tested with the following code.
 Squirrel will throw a runtime error if the supplied data is not inflated correctly.

 ```
 #require "Inflate.class.nut:1.0.0"